deliahellander/ETL-Project/README.md

         * Restaurant Dataset: contains restaurant_id, restaurant_name, restaurant_website, address1, city, state and zip code
         * Google Dataset: restaurant_id, google_price_level, google_rating, google_maps_url
         * Yelp Dataset: restaurant_id, yelp_price_level, yelp_rating, yelp_url
+        * Trip Advisor Dataset: restaurant_id, trip_advisor_price_level, trip_advisor_rating, trip_advisor_url
         * Cuisine Dataset: cuisine, restaurant_id
    * Saved the above dataframes to csv files.

+   * **Notes:**
+       * There are discrepancies in the restaurant name and address Eg Yelp has "Quiet Man Pub", google has "The Quiet Man Pub/Restaurant" and Trip Advisor has "The Quiet Man" All 3 are the same restaurants.
+If we had time to standardize the addresses, we would have been able to compare and merge the restaurants.

    #### Load:
    * 5 tables: restaurant_info, yelp_rating, google_maps_rating, trip_advisor_rating and cuisine_type.